 War is memes.
-Just “don’t be a victim like the Americans”
+“Don’t be a victim like the Americans”

 Read more: How Facebook’s crackdown on propaganda also helps the propagandists

 FC: The 9/11 Commission also identified problems with collaboration and communication.
-What sort of collaboration do we need in the era of Likewars, between the private sector and the government and the public?
+What sort of collaboration do we need between the private sector and the government and the public in order to better cope with meme warfare?

 PS: There is a need for information sharing across government.
 During the Cold War, in the 1980s, there was a program called the Active Measures Working Group, related to KGB activities.
 It was a space for spies, diplomats, broadcasters, and educators to come together and identify KGB misinformation programs and then develop responses to them.
 The battleground they were looking at back in the day was the third world.
 But now it’s everywhere.
 But we don’t have a version like that.